MurrayLopez/Hack-or-snooze/README.md

 # Hack-or-snooze
-hack or snooze
-this file has two implementations, the first unhyphenated solution of my creation, and the second the original solution. they both did not work.
+they both did not work.